Coffee industry of Timor-Leste: Roads and infrastructure

-During the Indonesian occupation of Timor Leste, roads and infrastructure were boosted, with the amount of paved road exponentially rising from ‘effectively zero to around 4500km by the end of the Indonesian period’.
+During the Indonesian occupation of East Timor, roads and infrastructure were boosted, with the amount of paved road exponentially rising from ‘effectively zero to around 4,500km by the end of the Indonesian period’.
 Forbes Asia's Joe Springer comments on a ‘44-page study on Improving the Lot of the Farmer in Timor-Leste by Sweden's Research Institute of Industrial Economics in 2012 found that infrastructure, outdated mills, and other technical issues were holding back the coffee industry in Timor-Leste.
 ‘It cites other studies from the World Bank that with investment and updating, gross margins could increase nearly four-fold and returns per labour day could increase in excess of 50%.’
 With the nation currently benefiting from the strategically important Bayu-Undan oil and gas field and World Bank, Asian Development Bank investment, infrastructure is rapidly improving.
 New roadways will promote rural development and grant greater access to coffee producers to expand production, and further the sector into larger global markets.

-The market for Timor Leste coffee
+The market for Timor-Leste coffee

-Because of Timor Leste's more niche coffee market, which brands itself as a more premium, organic product, backed by Fairtrade, it is noted that Timor's coffee industry will be protected by fluctuations in global markets.
-Whilst Timor Leste's coffee industry is known as a more organic and premium product, there has been little to no market research or marketing strategy for its infiltration into the global market.
+Because of Timor-Leste's more niche coffee market, which brands itself as a more premium, organic product, backed by Fairtrade, it is noted that Timor's coffee industry will be protected by fluctuations in global markets.
+Whilst Timor-Leste's coffee industry is known as a more organic and premium product, there has been little to no market research or marketing strategy for its infiltration into the global market.
 What remains a major concern for the viability of further market capitalisation by the Timorese-based industry is that whilst the quality of the coffee is on the rise, it does not yet reach the best of international standards.

 A big factor in limiting market opportunities for East Timorese coffee remains the cost of production.
 Relative to other international producers, the cost of producing coffee is spurred on by the use of the US dollar as the national currency and a poor state of road infrastructure.
 However, projects such as the Dili to Baucau Highway project in alliance with ADB, and various other projects aim to improve the state of infrastructure.
-Another factor is the relatively high labour costs in Timor Leste, as compared to nations such as Indonesia and other Southeast Asian countries.
+Another factor is the relatively high labour costs in Timor-Leste, as compared to nations such as Indonesia and other Southeast Asian countries.
 Through the use of US dollars, the government is unable to devaluate currency and make exports more competitive globally.
-In combination, these factors constrain Timor Leste's coffee market's ability to make their product internationally competitive in relation to price.
+In combination, these factors constrain Timor-Leste's coffee market's ability to make their product internationally competitive in relation to price.

-With an already saturated international market for organic coffee, Timor Leste's inability to create a more efficient coffee production scheme stunts the Timorese market's growth globally.
+With an already saturated international market for organic coffee, Timor-Leste's inability to create a more efficient coffee production scheme stunts the Timorese market's growth globally.